PizzabyteLLC/pelican-dev-setup/README.md

 curl -sS https://getcomposer.org/installer | sudo php -- --install-dir=/usr/local/bin --filename=composer
 ```

-### Installing NodeJS 20 (or higher) and `yarn`
+### Installing Node.js 20 (or higher) and `yarn`

-Pelican requires NodeJS 20 at a minimum to operate.
-To install, use the following PPA to get an updated version of NodeJS due to the Ubuntu repositories not having updated NodeJS.
+Pelican requires Node.js 20 at a minimum to operate.
+To install, use the following PPA to get an updated version of Node.js due to the Ubuntu repositories not having updated Node.js.

 ```bash
 curl -fsSL https://deb.nodesource.com/setup_20.x | sudo -E bash -